Table of Contents[Hide][Show]

 It’s that time of year when Christmas tree lighting ceremonies launch the official start of the holiday season.
 For many families, it’s a tradition to visit places decked out with holiday lights.
 All around the country you’ll find neighborhoods, malls and other venues shining brightly for the holidays.
 Some places go all out with elaborate twinkling lights, figures and festivities.
-Los Angeles TravelingMom recommends these top places to enjoy holiday lights displays in California, Hawaii, and the Northwest.
+Following are some of the best places to enjoy holiday lights displays in California, Hawaii, and the Northwest.

-Admiring holiday lights displays is among the fun things to do during the holidays with kids.
+Admiring holiday lights displays is among the fun things to do during the holidays.
 In California, themed boat parades and sparkling attractions brighten up harbors and cities.
 The state of Washington has the largest drive-through holiday lights display in the Northwest.
 And in Hawaii, you’ll feel the aloha spirit with unique island festivities.
 No matter where you go, you’ll find an abundance of holiday celebrations in the West, Northwest, and Pacific.

 Holiday Lights Displays: Hawaii

 Feel the aloha spirit at the 23rd Annual Festival of Lights, Kauai’s largest holiday celebration.
 Themed “Santa’s Gone Kauaiian,” the event begins with a lighting ceremony and Santa’s arrival at 6 p.m.
 Dec.
-1. and continue weekends through Dec.
-29. Located in Lihue’s Historic Park, the festival spotlights illuminated Christmas folk art.
+6. The Lights on Rice Parade follows the opening ceremony.
+Festivities continue on weekends through Dec.
+28. Located in Lihue’s Historic Park, the festival spotlights illuminated Christmas folk art.
 The unique creations are made from recycled materials and displayed inside the Historic County Building.

 Holidays Lights Displays: Oregon